 A critical tenet underlying Urban Strategies Council’s mission is that to eliminate poverty and to build vibrant, healthy communities, we must address disparities, especially racial/ethnic disparities, in opportunities and outcomes.
 We believe that all policies, practices, and programs must be considered through an “equity lens” - where eliminating disparities is a primary concern.
 To operationalize this belief, we have developed our Equity Framework for use in analyzing disparate opportunities and outcomes for different groups and developing targeted and universal interventions.
 The framework includes elements of problem identification, data analysis, community engagement, targeting specific racial/ethnic group needs, evaluating progress and creating accountability for improvements .

-A basic definition of equity is:“…fairness achieved through proactive measures that result in equality for all.”
+A basic definition of equity is:“…fairness achieved through systematically assessing and addressing disparities in opportunities and outcomes.”

 A Model for Intervention